FailAcademy/learning/wdp-vancouver/_lessons/week-04/04-programming-interview.md

 ## Lab Activity

-In todays lesson, you'll be presented with typical programming challenges which you might encounter if you were applying for a job at a company like Facebook, Google, Amazon or Microsoft.
+In todays lesson, you'll be presented with typical programming Exercises which you might encounter if you were applying for a job at a company like Facebook, Google, Amazon or Microsoft.

-The challenges today will be very difficult, but will not employ any special JavaScript techniques you have not learned, and you'll have the entire day to complete the challenges.
+The Exercises today will be very difficult, but will not employ any special JavaScript techniques you have not learned, and you'll have the entire day to complete the Exercises.

 You mission is to try to apply what you've learned, and attempt to come up with a solution to as many of the problems as you can.

-You have the options to work as a group, or as part of more than one group to solve the challenges.
+You have the options to work as a group, or as part of more than one group to solve the Exercises.

 If you or your group comes up with a solution, we'll share it with the class, and discuss your implementation, as well as discuss other potential solutions!